-5.3: Exam Policy for Required MD Pre-Clerkship Courses
+5.3: Exam Policy for Pre-Clerkship Courses

 To uphold the spirit of the University’s Honor Code and to create consistency across courses in the pre-clerkship curriculum, the Office of Medical Education provides the following guidelines for closed-book examination environments in our required MD courses: